Pedicure With Athlete’s Foot

 One of the preventive measures to avoid getting the athlete’s foot is wearing clean, dry shoes that offer maximum breathability to avoid fungus production.

-Major Similarity and Difference Between
+Significant Similarity and Differences Between

 There exist significant similarities and differences between